njhofmann/mtg-analysis/README.md

 as in the process reports for each analysis underlying it's assumptions and usage.

 ### Building the Database
+The size of the database is larger than the free tier of GitHub's Large File Storage, so to acquire a copy of the for your own purposes do one of the following:

-1.)
-Request a dump of the database, load it into a blank Postgres database.
+1. Request a dump of the database from me
+1. Load it into a blank Postgres database.

 **or**

 1. Initialize a blank copy of the database under `database/db_init.py`.
-2. Repopulate the database by rerunning the scrapping scripts under `scrapping/scrap_all.py`.
+1. Repopulate the database by rerunning the scrapping scripts under `scrapping/scrap_all.py`.

-Fair warning, attempting to repopulate the database manually may take upwards of one to two days, depending on the capabilities of your system.
+Fair warning, attempting to repopulate the database manually may take upwards of 1-2 days, depending on the capabilities of your system.
+Recommended you adjust the multiprocessing parameters of each scrapper, the more the faster scrapping will go.

 # Licensing
 This project's code and data are completely free to use, modify, copy, or redistribute under the GPL3 license.
 However